Table of Contents

 2) Touchless faucets

-Touch vs. Touchless Faucet
+4. Touch Faucet or Touchless Faucet

 Both touch and touchless faucets offer impressive upgrades compared to traditional faucets.
 Both options exist because people have different preferences for which is best.